loka1/Todo-list-with-php/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
+See the [LICENSE](LICENSE) file for details.